xryar/go-grpc-ecommerce/readme.md

-# 🛒 Ecommerce Backend with Golang, gRPC, Supabase & Xendit
+# 🛒 E-commerce Backend Service with Golang, gRPC, Supabase & Xendit

-This project is a backend system for an **Ecommerce** platform built using **Golang** with gRPC architecture.
+This project is a backend system for an **E-commerce** platform built using **Golang** with gRPC architecture.
 This application is integrated with **Supabase** as a database, and **Xendit** Payment Gateway for payment processing.

 ## 🚀 Key Features